CHUCKWALLA CARE SHEET

 Sauromalus ater

 PERSONAL EXPERIENCE: The perfect way to describe a Chuckwalla is a sassy hash brown with legs.
 Chuckwalla’s are like puppies to their care provider.
 They grow extremely attached and enjoy your presence.
-However, they are not very fond of others.
-They will only begin to trust people that you highly trust after lots of time socializing together!
-My Chuckwalla is by far my most “human” like pet.
-She is extremely smart and has lots of personality.
-Chuckwalla’s are by far one of my favorite reptiles to work with.
+However, they tend to not be very fond of others.
+My Chuckwalla is extremely intelligent with bucket loads of personality.
+They are by far one of my favorite reptile species to have ever worked with.

 CAPTIVITY DIFFICULTY: Intermediate